aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

  host : ##DNS.ip##:30685

-- Hit save and test.
+- Click on save and test.

 If everything is configured correctly, you should see a green box with the message Database Connection OK.